-and discrepancies.
-The asylum officer will review the sworn statement and documents and ask the alien about any inconsistencies and discrepancies.
-Only an asylum officer can make a credibility determination for purposes of deciding whether the alien has a credible fear of persecution.

-- Aliens should be referred, for example, if they claim - Country of origin: No country should be considered safe or dangerous- for all residents.
+- The asylum officer will review the sworn statement and documents and ask the alien about any inconsistencies and discrepancies.
+Only an asylum officer can make a credibility determination for purposes of deciding whether the alien has a credible fear of persecution. - Aliens should be referred, for example, if they claim or if for example, that they claim - Country of origin: No country should be considered safe or dangerous- for all residents.
 However, knowledge of conditions in the alien's home country may help alert an officer to non-verbal cues or confused or vague expressions of fear.